aboldguess/bid-finder/README.md

 The `/stats` page displays when the scraper last completed successfully.
 This helps you confirm that automated cron jobs are running as expected.

+## Logs

+All console output is also written to `logs/app.log` so you can review what the scraper was doing after it finishes.
+The log file persists across restarts and includes messages for every tender processed.
+If no new tenders are stored the log will explain whether none were found or all were detected as duplicates.

 ## Adding new sources

 The dashboard includes a small form for defining additional tender sources at